phunkie/effect/docs/index.md

    - Your First Effect

 3. [IO App and IO Console](io-app.md)
+   - Console Functions
    - Creating an IO App
-   - Running with IO Console
    - Exit Codes and Error Handling
+   - Best Practices

 4. [Blocker](blocker.md)
    - What is a blocker